m5stack/m5-docs/docs/en/module/nb-iot_plus.md

 ## Description

-This is a wireless communication module, integrated an **NB-IoT** M5311  module that produced by China Mobile.
-The dimension if M5311 is 16mm * 18mm * 2.2mm, which is very tiny, and gives convenience to the user of more flexible dimension requirement.
+This is a wireless communication module, integrated an NB-IoT **M5311-GB**  module that produced by China Mobile.
+It supports multiple frequency bands,such as B1 / B3 / B5 / B8 / B20 / B28.It is very tiny, and gives convenience to the user of more flexible dimension requirement.It built-in copper spiral antenna, and reserved ipex connector, it is convenient for users to use external antenna to obtain better signal strength.

 <br>
 package with LCC allows quick production through standard SMT, which provides a more reliable connection method and performance on the extreme environment.
 <br>
-the power requirement of this M5311 module is down to 2.1V, AA battery supported, it can fully utilize the power of AA battery, to provide an extremely low-power-consumption solution for terminal devices.
+the power requirement of this M5311-GB module is down to 2.1V, AA battery supported, it can fully utilize the power of AA battery, to provide an extremely low-power-consumption solution for terminal devices.
 <br>
 M5311 provides abundant external interfaces and protocol stacks, support peripheral sensors, etc.
 <br>
-Based on M5311, we have offered extra hardware resources on NB-IoT Module, WUP, STA LEDs, 3 alternative UARTs, one power button, and 2 alternative antennae.
+Based on M5311-GB, we have offered extra hardware resources on NB-IoT Module, WUP, STA LEDs, 3 alternative UARTs, one power button, and 2 alternative antennae.
 <br><br>

 Power Operation: